kitian616/jekyll-TeXt-theme/_posts/2018-08-15-WeeklyReport.md

 Tasks which can’t be finished as planned, or unexpected issues which block other tasks to achieve objectives.
 Please state the impact of the problems.

 Other sections can be added, like `Reminder` to someone or the milestone review.
-Remebmer to keep consistent accross the team/organization.
+Remember to keep consistent across the team/organization.

 # Tips